 Here in Michigan freezing temperatures are right around the corner.
 So, glycol for HVAC systems should be on your review or to-do list.
 If hydronic systems do not have the correct percentage of glycol they will be at risk of damage to piping and equipment.

 We recommend that both ethylene and propylene systems have at least 30-35% glycol, bringing their freeze point down to +9 degrees to -4 degrees F.

 What is Glycol for HVAC Systems?

-Glycol for HVAC systems is often added to water to prevent freezing in hydronic systems.
+Glycol is often added to water to prevent freezing in hydronic systems.
 This prevents any coil tubes from swelling, rupturing, or bursting from freezing issues.
-However, knowing which type of glycol to use depends on several things, one of which being local regulations and another being the type of coils in your HVAC.
+However, knowing which type of glycol for heating systems to use depends on several things, one of which being local regulations and another being the type of coils in your HVAC.
 Chilled water coils require a different glycol than hot water coils.